 The capital assets are comprised of improvements to the land and buildings, office equipment, and automobiles, trucks and machinery.
-The capital assets increased \$23.75 million or 4%, resulting mainly from the capital investments made for Sands Street Industrial Center construction project and Building 127, offset by the current year's depreciation and amortization.
+The capital assets decreased by \$21.8 million or 4% due to the current year depreciation and amortization, offset by the capital investments made throughout the Navy Yard.